nvibert/start-coding-today/README.md

     New-Folder "MyFolder" -Location $VMFolder

-New-Tag blablablabla

 Great!
 You've just used some scripts to create vSphere resources over APIs.
 Yes, PowerCLI just executes some API calls under the hood but a lot of the complexity was hidden from you.

 You can combine multiple PowerCLI commands into a single PowerShell script and the script will run everything for you.

-Navigate to the Folder /blablablabla and open the file blablablabla.ps1
+Navigate to the Folder /blablablabla and open the file to_be_confirmed.ps1

 As you can see, the script will do the following: